Viir/Freemake/README.md

 This repository contains information used to build the video game [Freemake](https://distilledgames.itch.io/freemake)

-For background and project history, see the post at [A Remake Of Freewar - Introducing Freemake](https://forum.distilled.games/t/a-remake-of-freewar-introducing-freemake/120)
+For background and project history, see the post at [A Remake of Freewar - Introducing Freemake](https://forum.distilled.games/t/a-remake-of-freewar-introducing-freemake/120)

 ## Backlog